xnau/pardibee/readme.txt

 = 1.7.5 =
 * added multisite support
 * new "decimal" and "currency" form elements
-* before and after characters on numeric fields
+* before and after characters on numeric fields for units or denominations
 * provides fallback methods when using AJAX searches and session not available
 * improved "thanks" shortcodes for signup and record forms
 * shortcodes and auto paragraphs option for rich text